Professional Leak Detection Technologies Used by Plumbers

 Acoustic Sensors and Ultrasonic Detection

 Acoustic leak detection employs highly sensitive microphones, listening discs, ground microphones, deck plates, and ultrasonic devices to amplify and isolate the sound of escaping water.
-These tools detect leaks behind walls, under concrete slabs, underground, or in both plastic and metal pipes—even through obstructions like drywall or flooring.
+These tools are commonly used in slab leak detection to "listen" for the sound of water escaping under the slab, helping narrow the leak to a small area before any concrete is opened.
+They work behind walls, under concrete slabs, underground, or in both plastic and metal pipes.

 Professional-grade equipment like pipe probes and deck plates can detect the whispers of water escaping from pressurized lines.
 Technicians touch pipes, valves, angle stops, and faucets throughout your property to hone in on the precise leak location.
 For plastic pipes where sound doesn't travel as readily, plumbers may inject air or water bursts using pressure rigs to enhance the acoustic signature.